 Perhaps because it spent so many centuries as a quiet provincial town, Quito's old colonial center is particularly well-preserved.
 It was one of UNESCO'S first World Heritage sites in 1978.
 Colonial churches stand side-by-side with elegant Republican homes on airy squares.
-Quito has invested a great deal recently in restoring what locals call "el centro historico”, Spanish for Historical Center and the results are impressive.
-Elegant theaters such as the Teatro Sucre and Teatro México are open and show concerts, plays and even the occasional opera.
+Quito has invested a great deal recently in restoring what locals call "el Centro Historico”, Spanish for Historical Center and the results are impressive.
+Elegant theaters such as the Teatro Sucre and Teatro México are open and show concerts, plays, and even the occasional opera.
 A special squad of tourism police is detailed to the old town and tours of old Quito are becoming very popular.
 Restaurants and hotels are flourishing in the historic city center.
 Much worth to be visited.

 We’ll have a briefing in Ecuador Bike Rental’s headquarters in Quito, located in the heart of the capital.
 Here’s where the last paperwork will be filled, gear will be given and tested for your better comfort and protection, and the bike of your choice will be delivered.
-We'll have a quick brief on the roads, traffic signs, police guidelines, safety and quick guide to your motorcycle.
+We'll have a quick brief on the roads, traffic signs, police guidelines, safety, and a quick guide to your motorcycle.

 The departure will be at 9 am sharp after all the formalities and checks on the route.
 After a ride of approximately one hour, you’ll be getting to know the roads better and be familiar with the traffic.
-We’ll stop for refueling just outside of Quito and have a small chat of what will be coming next.
+We’ll stop for refueling just outside of Quito and have a small chat about what will be coming next.

-We’ll take a detour from the Pan-American highway towards a countryside road to show you the marvelous landscapes drawn as we get closer to Cotopaxi volcano, which with its 5897 meters (19347 ft) summit height, is the second highest volcano in Ecuador.
+We’ll take a detour from the Pan-American highway towards a countryside road to show you the marvelous landscapes drawn as we get closer to Cotopaxi volcano, which with its 5897 meters (19347 ft) summit height, is the second-highest volcano in Ecuador.
 Its surrounds are populated with haciendas that end close to the Cotopaxi national park.
 Its flora and fauna include most of the species from the highlands in Ecuador, such as deers, foxes, highland rabbits, wild horses, and a huge variety of birds.

-As we refreshed our sight with all this green and away from traffic, we’ll merge towards Pan-American highway again to retake our route towards the highest point on the tour, the idea is to do it slowly to acclimatize ourselves and make sure we enjoy the motorcycle ride.
+As we refreshed our sight with all this green and away from traffic, we’ll merge towards the Pan-American highway again to retake our route towards the highest point on the tour, the idea is to do it slowly to acclimatize ourselves and make sure we enjoy the motorcycle ride.

 About 45 minutes later, we’ll take another detour to Quilotoa lake.
 An iconic formation seating inside of the Quilotoa volcano crater.
 The road towards Quilotoa is one of the best asphalted twisty roads in Ecuador, where besides the change in landscapes, it represents quite a fun ride towards today’s destination.
-Our hotel has a front view of the emerald toned water of the lake, our lodge will be ready for us.
-Worth to mention that we’ve selected the best community lodge in the area to complement your motorcycle tour.
+Our hotel has a front view of the emerald-toned water of the lake, our lodge will be ready for us.
+Worth mentioning that we’ve selected the best community lodge in the area to complement your motorcycle tour.
 Ecuador Bike Rental by Sleipner tries to support as much as possible community programs in the country as part of their sustainable tourism initiative.